 One of the more challenging tasks for scientists can be to parse the full range of effects born of large events.
 Sometimes it’s easy to pin an outcome to its cause.
 Last summer, for example, when temperatures soared to triple-digit highs for three days throughout the Pacific Northwest, attributing the widespread baking of intertidal life to this so-called heat dome was fairly straightforward.

 Sometimes, though, it is perhaps less straightforward.
-Take the marine heatwave now known colloquially as "the blob."
+Take the marine heatwave now known colloquially as the blob.
 Beginning in the late fall of 2013, and persisting until 2016, a large patch of the northeast Pacific Ocean began to warm (or, more precisely, failed to cool).
 At its greatest extent, this warm patch encompassed millions of square miles of ocean, from Alaska and British Columbia south to California.
 Sea surface temperatures at their peak were almost 3 ºC above long-term averages.

 At the time, the blob was the largest and longest-lasting marine heatwave in recorded history.
 (It would be displaced as the largest marine heatwave a few years later, in 2019.)
 In the years since it ended, many papers have come out exploring its impacts—physical, chemical, ecological—on the outer coast of North America.
 The known consequences for marine life in particular were spectacular and severe: tropical creatures showed up off the North American coast, marine birds and whales and sea lions starved and died by the thousands, and so on.